menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Max Meadows is generally considered to be a blue-collar town.
-52.36% of the Max Meadows workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Max Meadows is a blue-collar town, with 52.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Max Meadows is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Max Meadows who work in office and administrative support (16.38%), food service (11.17%), and law enforcement and fire fighting (4.96%).

 Setting & Lifestyle